 There are two distinct types of vessel sink installations:

-- Above-Counter Installation: The vessel sink basin rests completely on top of the counter or vanity.
-When people think of vessel sinks, this is the most version they usually have in mind.
+- Above-counter installation: The vessel sink basin rests completely on top of the counter or vanity.
+When people think of vessel sinks, this is the version they usually have in mind.
 After a drain hole of 1 5/8" to 1 3/4" is drilled, no additional cutting of the countertop is required.

 Vessel sinks tend to elicit superlatives from everyone who sees them: it's either "I love them" or "I hate them."
 Let's look at both sides of the issue: